-Discussion with an authorised operator confirmed that she was aware of the types and indicators of abuse and the actions to be taken in the event of a safeguarding issue being identified.
+Discussion with Ms Svarcova confirmed that she was aware of the types and indicators of abuse and the actions to be taken in the event of a safeguarding issue being identified.

-Review of records demonstrated that Mrs O'Kane, as the safeguarding lead, has completed formal level two training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016) and minimum standards.
+Review of records demonstrated that Ms Svarcova, as the safeguarding lead, had completed formal level three training in safeguarding adults in keeping with the Northern Ireland Adult Safeguarding Partnership (NIASP) training strategy (revised 2016) and minimum standards.